Melbourneandrew/react-standard/playwright/README.md

 4. Regenerate the test

 ### Selector not found
-1. Use Playwright's inspector: `pnpm test:ui`
+1. Run `pnpm test:headed:visual` to observe the test
-2. Find the correct selector
+2. Use browser DevTools to inspect elements
-3. Update `selectors.json`
+3. Update `selectors.json` with the correct selector
 4. Regenerate affected tests